Ich tu dir weh

 "Ich tu dir weh" (German for "I'm hurting you") is a song by the German Neue Deutsche Härte band Rammstein.
 It was the second single released from their sixth studio album, Liebe ist für alle da (2009), on 5 February 2010.
 A music video for the song had previously been released online on 21 December 2009.

 The song contains controversial lyrics surrounding sadomasochism.
 Because of this, Liebe ist für alle da was placed on the "index" maintained by the German BPjM, leading to a forced censored re-release of the album.
-In May 2010, the original uncensored album and the single were de-indexed and consequently released in Germany.
+The Cologne Administrative Court ruled to overturn the censorship on May 31, 2010, determining the band's indexation was unlawful.
+The Federal Department for Media Harmful to Young Persons (BPjM) officially removed the record from the censorship list the following day, on June 1, 2010.

 Music video

 The music video for the song was released online on 21 December 2009, hosted on the adult site visit-X. It was directed by Jonas Åkerlund and shows the band performing the song with equipment that has black and gray colors.
 Both Till Lindemann and Oliver Riedel are wearing eye contacts that eventually turn colors (Riedel's turn green and Lindemann's turn red).
 Lindemann's mouth also emits a white light when he sings.
 A cable runs through his cheek and a light is mounted inside his mouth.
 Lindemann wanted the effect to be authentic, so he had his cheek pierced just for the production.
 At the climax of the video, the stage around Flake fills with electricity, resulting in the band members exploding at the last note.